phylotastic/phylo_webservices/Phylo_Dockers/tree_scale/README.md

 docker build -t tree_scale:v0.0.1 .
 ``
 > To rebuild everything use `--no-cache` at the end of the above command.

+> Building the image may take more than 1 hr to finish.

 **3.** Check whether the docker image *tree_scale* has been built by listing all containers: